vdice/spin-docs/content/v3/contributing-docs.md

   - [10.
 Push Changes](#10-push-changes)
   - [11.
 Create a Pull Request](#11-create-a-pull-request)

-We are delighted that you are interested in making our developer documentation better.
+We are delighted that you are interested in making our documentation better.
 Thank you!
 We welcome and appreciate contributions of all types — opening issues, fixing typos, adding examples, one-liner code fixes, tests, or complete features.

-Any contribution and interaction on any Fermyon project MUST follow our [code of conduct](https://www.fermyon.com/code-of-conduct).
+Any contribution and interaction on any spinframework project MUST follow our [code of conduct](https://github.com/spinframework/governance).
 Thank you for being part of an inclusive and open community!

 Below are a few pointers designed to help you contribute.